History

 Intent

-Drighlington is a village steeped in History and our community values it’s rich past.
-Our History curriculum equips children with detailed knowledge of local and world History and an understanding of how history shapes future events.
+Drighlington is a village steeped in history and our community values it’s rich past.
+Our history curriculum equips children with detailed knowledge of local and world history and an understanding of how history shapes future events.
 Children develop their chronological understanding through carefully sequenced units of work which give them opportunities to explore similarities and differences between different time periods.
-We encourage children to think critically, using of a range of artefacts and historical sources to pose and answer questions about the past.
-Children study key aspects of world History which help them to gain a sense of their own identity while developing their understanding of the contributions made by the diverse cultures of the wider world.
+We encourage children to think critically, using of a range historical sources to pose and answer questions about the past.
+Children study key aspects of world history which help them to gain a sense of their own identity while developing their understanding of the contributions made by the diverse cultures of the wider world.

 “The more you know about the past, the better prepared you are for the future” (Theodore Roosevelt, American President).